CCA Atelier: Summer

 Students develop one long-term project of their choice from conception through presentation.
 We also exercise how to talk about our ideas and present our work to each other!

-In this exciting and hands-on studio intensive, students will have the opportunity to explore both 3D and 2D concepts through ceramics and drawing.
+In this exciting and hands-on studio intensive, students will have the opportunity to explore both 3D and 2D concepts through ceramics, sculpture, and drawing.

 In the morning studio, students explore the rich materials, concepts, and techniques of drawing.
 A number of sessions focus on drawing from a clothed/costumed model, while others investigate both traditional and nontraditional approaches to various subjects, including drawing from observation, nature, architecture, and abstraction.
 Students will develop the ability to see and then translate visual experience into drawing, using pencil, charcoal, pastel, and other media.

-In the afternoon sessions students experiment with the expressive potential of clay through a variety of hand building (coil, slab, and pinching techniques) and learn about glazing.
+In the afternoon sessions students experiment with the expressive potential of clay through a variety of hand building (coil, slab, and pinching techniques).
 Color, line, shape, form, and texture will be investigated as students develop their personal visions with clay.

 Comics & Graphic Novel